-Gene Taylor is an extraordinary blues piano-player and singer, born in Los Angeles, California, in 1952.
+Gene Taylor is a blues piano-player and singer, born in Los Angeles, California, in 1952.
 At the age of eight, he came under the influence of a family of blues and boogie-woogie players who moved in next door to his house.
 After starting out with the drums, he switched to the piano and the guitar at age ten.
 He learned very quickly playing by ear and, at age 11, he began performing in a 'family band' with his best friend Jim Payne and Jim's parents.
 They worked occasional neighborhood functions, giving Gene his first experience as a 'paid musician'---playing and singing country music.

 Having lost both his parents and brother by the age of 15, Gene was firmly committed to the life of a musician.
 After obtaining his driver's license at age 16---and looking much older, thanks to an already-receding hairline---he started finding local work with such L.A.-based blues legends as Big Joe Turner, T-Bone Walker, Lowell Fulson, and Pee-Wee Crayton.
 In his own words, "Well, I was playing good boogie-woogie and pretty fair blues at this point, and going to blues jams with my fake ID (identification).
 The word got out that I wanted to work!
 Since I was young and would work cheap, I was hired by these guys sometimes as a 'fill-in' on local gigs for the older piano players who weren't available or wanted too much money!" (laughter) "But I was a quick learner and I had a car---all the better to drive the older guys around!" (more laughter) This experience was invaluable to Gene's musical foundation.
 And during this period, he met both James Harman and Phil and Dave Alvin---who later formed The Blasters.